yarenalbayr/App-Template/README.md

       Bind<IAuthService>(
         (i) => AuthService(
           // Use `i` to get instance from previous module.
-          // It is created in the exemple bellow.
+          // It is created in the example bellow.
           api: i<IApiSource>(),
         ),
       ),